Employment Lawyer in El Paso, Texas

 - It’s acceptable for an employer to ask a job candidate about disabilities.
 This isn’t true.
 The American with Disabilities Act prohibits employers from asking applicants about their physical and mental disabilities during the interview process.
 However, if an employer decides to hire an applicant, he or she is allowed to ask the person about disabilities to reasonably accommodate them.

 - Discrimination laws are only intended for women and minorities.
 While it’s true that women and minorities make up a large percentage of workers who file discrimination claims, they aren’t the only ones who may experience discrimination.
-As an employment lawyer in El Paso, TX can confirm, anyone can be discrimination against at work.
+As an employment lawyer in El Paso, TX can confirm, anyone can be discriminated against at work.
 For example, a middle-aged man may experience age discrimination a work.

 - Employment laws don’t apply in at-will states.
 Texas is an at-will state, which means that employers can terminate workers for any reason without warning.
 However, the reason still has to be lawful.
 If it’s discovered that an employer has fired a worker over race, religion, gender or disability, that worker has a right to file a complaint.